 TNC for the uninformed stands for Terminal Node Controller in the amateur radio space….Yeah, I didn’t get much from that the first time I heard it either.
 In fact, I still don’t.
 I recommend reading the Wikipedia page for a primer.

-In short, a TNC is a modem which was used in the early days of packet radio (actually lives on today mainly in APRS) to send digital data from your computer over audio.
-TNCs were fantastic because they allow anyone with radio capable of sending audio (the most common kind when TNCs were all the rage) to send digital data.
-You can think of it as the cooler cousin of your 56K dailup modem, but typically way slower.
+In short, a TNC is a modem which was used in the early days of packet radio (actually lives on today mainly in APRS) to send digital data from your computer over audio links.
+TNCs were fantastic because they allow anyone with a radio capable of sending audio (the most common kind when TNCs were all the rage) to send digital data.
+You can think of it as the cooler cousin of your 56K dial-up modem, but typically way slower.

 TNCs were originally used around about the same time the internet was in it’s infancy.
-The infrastructure and cost at the time was that amateur hobbyist could setup internet link networks using what amounts to their walkie talkies, their home computer, and I hope you can guess it at this point – yes, their TNC.
+The infrastructure and cost at the time for the internet was substantial; so instead amateur hobbyists would setup internet-like networks using what amounts to their walkie talkies, their home computer, and I hope you can guess it at this point – yes, their TNC.

 Why did I do it?